-Before you make an offer on home which you like, you should be aware of the property rights of your potential neighbours and how they may affect you and the complete enjoyment of your ownership.
+Before you make an offer on a home that you like, you should be aware of your potential neighbours' property rights and how they may affect you and the complete enjoyment of your ownership.

 What are the common property rights that neighbours have?

-By operation of law neighbours are granted certain property which allows them to access your land for a handful of reasons.
+By operation of law, neighbours are granted particular property rights which allow them to access your land for a handful of reasons.